Peeking into the next decade in Large-Scale Structure Cosmology with its Effective Field Theory: Introduction and Summary

 \item {\bf EFT parameters:} We investigate the impact of limited knowledge regarding the EFT parameters by conducting Fisher forecasts in the following three ways: \begin{enumerate} \item We set the width of the prior on the EFT parameters to zero, which is equivalent to fixing them.
 This represents the ultimate reach {in terms of constraining power}.

 \item We set the width of the prior on the EFT parameters to~0.3 (rather than about $2$ or 4 as in the normal analyses).
-This is meant to represent a perhaps realistic prior on the EFT parameters as informed by astrophysical galaxy formation studies.
+This is meant to represent a perhaps realistic prior on the EFT parameters as informed by astrophysical galaxy formation studies. {We note that Halo Occupation Distribution (HOD) informed EFT priors have been studied in~\cite{Zhang:2024thl,Ivanov:2025qie}.
+For example, in~\cite{Zhang:2024thl}, an EFT prior is constructed from the distribution of best-fits obtained from 320 000 mock galaxy catalogs with 10 000 sets of HOD parameters.
+Since the HOD-informed priors would introduce only a minor correction to our constraints, we find our simpler, uninformative priors to be sufficiently justified.
+For the galaxy prior, we adopt a width of approximately 0.3, representing a scenario in which advancements in HOD modelling and galaxy formation simulations are able to reduce the EFT prior width by about an order of magnitude.}

 \item Finally, we introduce a new, theoretically-justified prior on the EFT parameters that we call ``perturbativity prior", which is based on the following reasoning.
 In the EFTofLSS, it is possible to estimate the correct size of a loop term given the lower order terms by simple scaling formulas.
 It is self-consistent to impose that the loop terms in the analysis obey this estimate.
 If the number of parameters to fit to observations is small, this criterium is automatically satisfied once the EFT parameters have been assigned a prior of ${\cal{O}}(1)$, which is the standard way in which priors are set~(see for e.g.~\cite{damico2022boss}).
 However, when the number of parameters becomes large, say~$n\gg 1$, if each parameter is ${\cal{O}}(1)$, the size of the loop can be a factor of ${\cal{O}}\left(\sqrt{n}\right)$ too large, due to some random accumulation effect.
 It is easy to convince oneself that the data, which are most effective at the highest wavenumbers where the loop is sizable, might not provide sufficient constraining power to prevent such random accumulation effects from happening.
 In fact, due to cancellations among the various components of a loop term, it is possible that the loop is small at those high wavenumbers where both data and loop are strong, while the loop could still be too large at intermediate and low wavenumbers.
 Indeed, at these intermediate and low wavenumbers, the data, being weaker, do not constrain the loop term, having this one become quite smaller in the meantime.
 We therefore set a Gaussian prior on the overall loop term, by favoring the configurations that satisfy the overall size and scaling as a function of wavenumber of the loop term.
 While this prior has not yet been tested on simulations or data, it is solidly theoretically justified, and we report results incorporating it. \end{enumerate} \end{enumerate}